stanleyylin/Checkers/README.md

 # To play:

-To play, download this repository download the "Checkers" folder.
+1. Download this repository download the "Checkers" folder.
-Then import project the into any IDE and run Checkers.java!
+2. Then import project the into any IDE and run Checkers.java!
-Enjoy!
+3. Enjoy!

+* You can also just download and click the checkers.jar file but this may not work.